Byeon Yeong-ro

-Life
+Biography

 Byeon was born in Seoul in 1898.
 He began studying English in 1915 when he was 17 years old and graduated from a three-year English language course in only six months.
 In 1923, he became a lecturer at Ewha Womans University, and in 1931, he went to the United States to study at San José State University.
 In 1946, he became an English professor at Sungkyunkwan University.
 In 1955, he was elected the first chairman of the Korean PEN association.

 Byeon died of throat cancer in 1961.